BUTT WHY SHOULD I CARE?

 When I chat to people about Terracycle I’m regularly asked “Why is there a cost associated with recycling through their Zero Waste services, particularly cigarette butts?”
 I always refer to this interesting and informative blog article from the Terracycle blog.
 Well worth a read: https://terracycleblog.co.uk/2018/07/27/why-do-zero-waste-boxes-cost-money/

 For further information on the free recycling programmes and the Zero Waste Box services, please contact TerraCycle directly, either on their free phone number: 0800 0470 984 or email them at: firstname.lastname@example.org.

-So, there are currently four choices for what to do with collected cigarette butts.
-1) If you are already signed up to the free Terracycle scheme you can send off your collected cigarette butts for recycling.
-2) You could send collected cigarette butts to Terracycle as part of their paid for scheme.
-3) You could store your collected cigarette butts in sealed containers in the hope that new cigarette waste programmes become available in the future.
-4) You could dispose of the cigarette butts in your general waste.
+So, there are currently only two choices for what to do with collected cigarette butts.
+1) You could store your collected cigarette butts in sealed containers in the hope that new cigarette waste programmes become available in the future.
+2) You could dispose of the cigarette butts in your general waste.

 Whatever option is most appropriate for you it’s important to remember that every one of those cigarette butts collected are no longer littering your neighbourhood, are no longer leaching chemicals into the environment and are no longer going to find their way into our rivers and oceans.

 Cigarette butts are not only made of plastic, they are also filled with toxic chemicals.
 Over 6,000 of them.
 50+ have been proven to be carcinogenic to humans and many more are deadly to wildlife.

 It’s suggested that the chemicals found in just one cigarette butt can leach out and contaminate approximately 7.5 liters of water within one hour.
 This contaminated water is lethal to aquatic life.